 - 42 x 11.98 mm stainless steel case

 - Brown (faux) alligator leather grain strap with deployment clasp

 - Date window at 3 o’clock marking

 - Push/pull crown at 3 o’clock

-This is a watch intended for travellers, people who can really take advantage of the GMT function.
-If that dial is not really up your alley, I suggest you take a look at some others – Vincero watches are a lot cheaper, and look just as elegant.
+This is a watch intended for travelers, people who can really take advantage of the GMT function.
+If that dial is not really up your alley, I suggest you take a look at some others – Vincero watches are a lot cheaper and look just as elegant.
 You will still wear a beautiful watch on your wrist, but you’ll actually save some money.

 But if you’re here specifically for that GMT dial, then great!
 You can read all about it, and the other features of the Orient Polaris GMT in the rest of our detailed review!

 The dial of this watch is designed so that you are able to track two different time zones.
 The face of the dial is white with guilloché detailing, and it has a lot of things going on.
 There are the normal hour and minute markings (batons), and then above those, there are the GMT Arabic numeral markings.
 Those are slightly beveled, which gives the dial a very clean look overall.

 At the upper part of the dial, just below the 12 o’clock marking, you can see the power reserve.
 It is not too detailed, but it shows you just enough information to know when your watch is about to run out of power.
 The power reserve hand is very short, and it is blue, just like all the other hands.

 The Polaris watch actually has 5 different hands – hour, minute, second, GMT, and power reserve.
 And all of them are blue – but like really blue.
 The color especially contrasts with the white of the dial, so your watch is easily legible at all times.